 Best Basic Family Cell Phone Plan

-If you don’t require the fastest speeds and a ton of extras, the Unlimited Plan from Cricket is a great value.
+If you don’t require the fastest speeds and a ton of extras, the from Cricket Core Plan is a great value.

 You get up to 22GB of 4G data per month capped at 3Mbps with 480p video streaming.